Become a Crisis Counselor – Education & Licensure Guide

 According to Wake Forest University’s counseling blog, the idea of crisis counseling is a relatively new one.
 Mental health experts recognized that soldiers who served in World War I needed help dealing with what they had witnessed.
 At the time, counselors realized that soldiers who received immediate mental health treatment re-entered society much more successfully than those who received no treatment at all.

 A crisis counselor is focused on an individual’s immediate needs, rather than ongoing deep personal reflection, although that form of ongoing treatment may certainly be recommended as well.
 Unlike ongoing psychotherapy, crisis counseling usually lasts anywhere from a few weeks to less than three months.
-The ideal is to help an individual deal with the immediate stress, find some immediate relief, and teach them some coping skills to deal with their intense feelings related to whatever crisis they experienced.
+The idea is to help an individual deal with the immediate stress, find some immediate relief, and teach them some coping skills to deal with their intense feelings related to whatever crisis they experienced.

 A crisis counselor’s intervention can take many forms: